adlerhsieh/lake/README.md

 ## Requirement

 [Crystal](https://github.com/manastech/crystal) >= 0.9.0.
-If you're on Mac OS X installing with Homebrew.
-Lake will install Crystal for you.
+If you're on Mac OS X installing with Homebrew, Lake will install Crystal for you.

 ## Installtion